 Major Implementations: K&R C, GCC, Clang, Intel C, C++ Builder, Microsoft Visual C++, and Watcom C

-Smalltalk was released in 1972.
+1972 saw the release of Smalltalk.
 Alan Kay designed and Xerox Palo Alto Research Centre by Alan Kay, Adele Goldberg, and Dan Ingalls developed Smalltalk.
 Its commercial release was in 1980.
 Before this, only Xerox Alto computers ran this.

 Major Implementations: Amber, Dolphin Smalltalk, GemStone/S, GNU Smalltalk, Pharo, Smalltalk/X, Squeak, VA Smalltalk, VisualWorks